Granular segregation across flow geometries: a closure model for the particle segregation velocity: Equations of motion

-A comprehensive drag force model, $F^D_i$, applicable across all mixture concentrations remains to be developed.
-However, for the specific case of a single intruder particle within a monodisperse flow of bed particles, a modified Stokes drag formulation can be employed to express the drag force \citep{tripathi2013density,jing_drag_2022,he2024lift} as
+As with the approach for the segregation force, we start with the drag force on a single intruder particle within a monodisperse flow of bed particles, $F^D_{i,0}$.
+A Stokes drag formulation can be employed to express the drag force \citep{tripathi2013density,jing_drag_2022,he2025lift} in terms of the intruder segregation velocity relative to the local bulk flow velocity in the segregation direction, $w_{i,0}$, as

-where $C^D_{i,0} $ is the drag coefficient for a single intruder, $\eta$ is the bulk viscosity, and the difference between the species-specific velocity and the bulk velocity, $w_i-w$, is the segregation velocity for intruder species $i$.
+where $C^D_{i,0} $ is the drag coefficient for a single intruder, and $\eta$ is the effective bulk granular viscosity calculated from the $\mu(I)$ rheology as described shortly.
 For Stokes drag on a spherical particle at low Reynolds number in a viscous fluid, $C^D_{i,0}=3$.
-However, the value of $C^D_{i,0}$ for an intruder in a granular flow is not as simply specified, and the mixture drag coefficient $C^D_i$ is often assumed to be independent of $c_i$ \citep{tripathi_theory_2021,bancroft_drag_2021}.
-Previous approaches to determine $C^D_i$ have predominantly focused on density-bidisperse mixtures where $R_d=1$ \citep{tripathi2013density,duan2020segregation} due to the simplicity of estimating the segregation force in terms of buoyancy.
-Reported values of $C^D_i$ at $R_d=1$ based on this approach range from 1.7 to 3.7 depending on the volume fraction, and $C^D_i$ is independent of $c_i$ for density-bidisperse mixtures.
-However, the concentration dependence of $C^D_i$ in size-bidisperse mixtures ($R_d\ne 1$ and density ratio $R_\rho=1$) has not been studied explicitly.
-For a single spherical intruder particle, $C^D_{i,0} \approx 2.1$ for $1\leq R_d \leq 5$ \citep{jing_drag_2022}, but the precise value depends on the flow conditions.
-For large intruders with $R_d\ge1$,
+However, the value of $C^D_{i,0}$ for an intruder in a granular flow is not as simply specified.
+For a single spherical intruder particle, $C^D_{i,0} \approx 2.1$ for $1\leq R_d \leq 5$, but the precise value depends on the flow conditions~\citep{jing_drag_2022}, specifically, the size-bidispere mixture inertial number~\citep{rognon_dense_2007, tripathi_rheology_2011},